is343/react-native-ankidroid/README.md

 `react-native link react-native-ankidroid`

-- Step 4 of the manual installation must still be done for production.
+- Step 4 of the manual installation is still required.

 ### Manual installation